Of the various qualities attributed to Empedocles, humility was not one of them. He is quoted as saying:

 The Italian philosophers emphasized unity at the expense of plurality.
 Parmenides represents this camp the best.
 He really had an iron-clad contender for unity, which was Being, but his theory was extreme to the point that change and motion were not possible.
 Reality as we know it with its diversity and change was just an illusion.
 His arguments were more internally consistent than those of the Ionians, but at the expense of denying our sense experience completely.

-What we have here in this early philosophical thought is a tension between reason and sense experience that would begin to be defined more fully during the Enlightenment.
+In this early philosophical thought, reason and sense experience are in tension, a tension that would become more fully defined during the Enlightenment.

 Parmenides held that Being is and that Being, being material, neither comes into existence nor goes out of existence.
 To this extent, Empedocles agreed with Parmenides.
 For if matter is eternal and indestructible, then this is the only reasonable conclusion.20 In this sense, Empedocles was a rationalist.
 On the other hand, like the Ionians, he could not deny his sense experience, so when looked at from this angle, Empedocles was an empiricist.
 The question is how did Empedocles reconcile the two?